 It’s impossible to articulate just how impressive Magellan’s is, but maybe this quick photo tour will do it better justice…

 The ornateness is readily apparent right at the doors–literally–as they are heavy and meticulously crafted.

 In the center of each, the S.E.A. emblem can be found.

 Guests enter on the top level, which is where the lounge (simply called Magellan’s Lounge) is located.

-Guests walk downstairs via a grand curving staircase (or an elevator) and are mostly seated under the rotunda or around its edges.
+You then walk downstairs via a grand curving staircase (or an elevator) and are mostly seated under the rotunda or around its edges.

 Even if not directly in the main rotunda under the globe, the ambiance is excellent, with a variety of art and artifacts adorning the walls.

 Just look at how detailed those columns are.
 It borders on absurd–in a good way.